 Over the past years, we have witnessed the evolution of cranial base surgery into a subspecialty encompassing multiple specialties (neurosurgery, otolaryngology, maxillofacial surgery, and plastic surgery).
 A variety of external approaches have been described that access the anterior, lateral, and posterior cranial base from multiple transcranial and transfacial directions.
-In the last decade, there has been a paradigm shift linked to developing endoscopic technologies with the introduction of completely endoscopic endonasal approaches to the ventral skull base.

 These are some of the growths and conditions that may be treated by skull base surgery:

 Growths caused by infections.

 Numerous minimally invasive approaches to the skull base have been successively developed.
 Knowledge of the surgical nuances of a specific approach may facilitate approach selection.

 Skull base surgery can be done in two main ways.
 Although the preferred method is endoscopic, open surgery is also an option, depending on the type of growth that needs to be removed and its location:

 Endoscopic or minimally-invasive skull base surgery.
 This type of surgery usually does not require a large incision.
 An ENT surgeon may make a small opening inside the nose to allow a neurosurgeon to remove a growth through a thin lighted tube called an endoscope.
 An MRI is a type of picture taken of the skull base using magnets and a computer and may be done by a radiology specialist while the surgical specialists are operating to help them make sure all of the growth has been removed.

 Traditional or open skull base surgery.
 This type of surgery may require incisions in the facial area and in the skull.
 Parts of bone may need to be removed so that the growth can be reached and removed.
 An operating room microscope is often used for this type of surgery.